OUR TRAVELS

 IT IS WORTH SEEING

-According to medieval accounts, Mikołaj, who was the bishop of Myra, lived at the turn of the 3rd and 4th century AD in Lycia and became famous for many miracles and helping the poor and needy.
-For centuries he was one of the most revered saints in the West and East.
-In the iconography of St. Nicholas is depicted with a beard, in the robes of a Latin or Greek bishop, with a miter and a crosier.
-Most often he holds a book in one hand and a gesture of blessing with the other.
+According to medieval accounts, Nicholas, Bishop of Myra, lived at the turn of the 3rd and 4th centuries AD in Lycia and became renowned for his many miracles and his help to the poor and needy.
+For centuries, he was one of the most venerated saints in the Catholic and Orthodox Churches, and his largest sanctuary is located in Bari, Italy.
+The beginnings of the cult of St. Nicholas were very humble.
+He is said to have participated in the Council of Nicaea in 325 AD, but there are no records confirming the existence of such a figure.
+Reliable information about St. Nicholas only appears in the 6th century, according to which he saved the lives of six soldiers of Emperor Constantine.
+In iconography, St. Nicholas is depicted with a beard, in the robes of a Latin or Greek rite bishop, with a mitre and crosier.
+He most often holds a book in one hand and makes a gesture of blessing with the other.
 Already in the Middle Ages, Nicholas was considered the patron saint of children.
-Modeled on it, the fairy-tale character of St. Nicholas is widely used in mass culture on the occasion of Christmas.
+The fairy-tale figure of St. Nicholas, based on him, is modeled after him.
+Nicholas is widely used in popular culture on the occasion of Christmas (wikipedia.org)

 Św.
 Mikołaj z Myry na ikonie z XIII w.